ffavela/esets/FLOAT64S.md

 That doesn't happen with the Real numbers, on that case it doesn't even make sense to even concieve the first number after zero.
 It just doesn't exist.
-And if you would grab any real number (exluding zero) none would satisfy the above relationship.
+And if you would grab any Real number (exluding zero) none would satisfy the above relationship.
 Also for any `n` say 1000, the average of 2 consecutive positive floats satisfy: